 Tables/Figures: 2/0

-Kidney tubular secretion eliminates many endogenous and exogenous substances that are not eliminated by glomerular filtration, including numerous drugs, such as furosemide, rivaroxaban, cisplatin, and many others.1 Historically, tubular secretion has been assessed with time-intensive clearance studies using exogenous tracers, such as para-amino hippuric acid and mercaptoacetyltriglycine.
+Kidney tubular secretion eliminates many endogenous and exogenous substances that are not eliminated by glomerular filtration, including numerous drugs, such as furosemide, rivaroxaban, and cisplatin.1 Historically, tubular secretion has been assessed with time-intensive clearance studies using exogenous tracers, such as para-amino hippuric acid and mercaptoacetyltriglycine.
 These measures required infusions and frequent timed collections, making them of limited value in the clinical setting.
 Recently, endogenous secreted solutes (hippurate, indoxyl sulfate, p-cresol sulfate, and cinnamoylglycine, among others) have been identified,2 which have facilitated the assessment of tubular secretion using simple paired blood and urine samples.1

-Secretion occurs primarily in the proximal tubules, the tubule segment most susceptible to damage during acute kidney injury (AKI).3 Decreased tubular secretion has been associated with a higher risk of major adverse kidney events (estimated glomerular filtration rate decline need for replacement therapy, and death) or MAKE, among critically ill patients.
+Secretion occurs primarily in the proximal tubules, which is the tubule segment most susceptible to damage during acute kidney injury (AKI).3 Among critically ill patients, decreased tubular secretion is associated with a higher risk of major adverse kidney events (MAKE; defined as estimated glomerular filtration rate decline, need for replacement therapy, and death) (ref?).
 We were interested in understanding future risk of AKI in stable ambulatory individuals.
 Specifically, when stressed by sepsis, we wish to understand why some individuals develop AKI whereas others do not, despite seemingly similar baseline glomerular kidney function, severity of infections and systemic responses.
 We hypothesized that lower tubular secretion among healthy outpatients might identify subtle abnormalities in kidney health not detected by estimated glomerular filtration rate (eGFR) or albuminuria and might signal individuals at higher AKI risk when subjected to a kidney stressor.

 We developed a nested case-control study within the Reasons for Geographic and Racial Differences in Stroke (REGARDS) study.
-We identified 352 who had given urine samples as stable ambulatory persons, at the baseline study visit, and subsequently had in-patient admissions with sepsis and developed AKI (≥ Kidney Diseases Improving Global Outcomes stage 1).
-Cases were matched by age, sex, race, and time from baseline study visit to REGARDS participants who also had hospital admission with sepsis but did not develop AKI (total N=352).
-Paired blood and urine specimens from the baseline visit were stored at -80C until solute measurement without prior thaw.
-Plasma and urine secretion markers were measured by liquid chromatography-tandem mass spectrometry at the University of Minnesota, Minneapolis, MN, as previously described.4 A summary secretion score was created by averaging across the standardized spot urine-to-plasma ratios of eleven measures to provide a single, overall assessment of tubular secretion and to be consistent with prior studies.5,6 Conditional logistic regression was used to evaluate the association between the summary secretion score and future risk of sepsis-associated AKI.
+We identified 352 participants who had available urine samples from a REGARDS study visit and subsequently had a hospitalization with sepsis and AKI (≥ Kidney Diseases Improving Global Outcomes [KDIGO] stage 1).
+These cases were matched 1:1 by age, sex, race, and time from baseline study visit to REGARDS participants who had hospitalization with sepsis but did not develop AKI (total N=352).
+Paired blood and urine specimens from the baseline study visit were stored at -80C until solute measurement without prior thaw.
+Plasma and urine secretion markers were measured by liquid chromatography-tandem mass spectrometry at the University of Minnesota, Minneapolis, MN, as previously described.4 Consistent with prior studies, a summary secretion score was created by averaging across the standardized spot urine-to-plasma ratios of eleven secretory solutes to provide a single, overall assessment of tubular secretion.5,6 Conditional logistic regression was used to evaluate the association between the summary secretion score and future risk of sepsis-associated AKI.
 We evaluated the summary secretion score as a continuous, linear predictor (per 1-SD lower).
 We also modeled the summary secretion per quartiles to assess the functional form using the highest secretion score quartile as the reference group.
 We adjusted for baseline eGFR and albuminuria.
 All analyses were conducted using the SAS system, version 9.4 (SAS Institute, Inc., Cary, NC).
 P values <0.05 were considered statistically significant.